provsalt/notes/Biology/04 Enzymes/Factors affecting enzymes.md

 ## pH
 - Different enzymes have different optimal pH and pH range.
 Some enzyme may only be active at acidic pH while some are active in alkaline pH.
-- The pH changes the shape of the enzyme and therefore when substrate cannot fit into the enzyme, the enzyme is denatured.
+- The pH changes the shape of the enzyme and therefore the substrate cannot fit into the enzyme as it is no longer complementary causing the enzyme is denatured.